civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 106

-  ****(1)**** **If** an interest holder of an interest or any share **in an interest** enters into an agreement or arrangement that is or may result in a transfer, assignment or other disposition of the interest or share, the interest holder shall give notice of such agreement or arrangement to the **Regulator**, together with a summary of its terms and conditions or, on the request of the **Regulator**, a copy of the agreement or arrangement.
+  **(1)** If an interest holder of an interest or any share in an interest enters into an agreement or arrangement that is or may result in a transfer, assignment or other disposition of the interest or share, the interest holder shall give notice of such agreement or arrangement to the Regulator, together with a summary of its terms and conditions or, on the request of the Regulator, a copy of the agreement or arrangement.

   **(2)** A submerged land licence shall only be transferred, assigned or otherwise disposed of under subsection (1) if the Regulator is satisfied that the terms and conditions of the licence can be met following the transfer, assignment or other disposition.

-> **Explanatory Note**:
-> Existing text of section 106:
-> *Existing Text*:
-> > Where an interest holder of an interest or any share therein enters into an agreement or arrangement that is or may result in a transfer, assignment or other disposition of the interest or any share therein, the interest holder shall give notice of such agreement or arrangement to the Board, together with a summary of its terms and conditions or, on the request of the Board, a copy of the agreement or arrangement.

 ### Section 156

   **(1)** The definition **engineering research or feasibility study** in subsection 122(1) of the Act is replaced by the following:

-    **engineering research or feasibility study** includes work undertaken to facilitate the design or to analyse the viability of engineering technology, systems or schemes to be used, in the offshore area, in the exploration for or the development, production or transportation of petroleum **or in offshore renewable energy projects**; (**recherches ou études techniques**)
+    **engineering research or feasibility study** includes work undertaken to facilitate the design or to analyse the viability of engineering technology, systems or schemes to be used, in the offshore area, in the exploration for or the development, production or transportation of petroleum or in offshore renewable energy projects; (**recherches ou études techniques**)

   **(2)** Paragraph 122(5)(d) of the Act is amended by striking out "or" at the end of subparagraph (i) and by replacing subparagraph (ii) with the following:

-    in any other case **relating to a petroleum-related work or activity**, after the **end** of five years following the date of completion of the geological or geophysical work, **or**
+    in any other case relating to a petroleum-related work or activity, after the end of five years following the date of completion of the geological or geophysical work, or

     in any case relating to an offshore renewable energy project, after the end of the time set out by regulations or, in the absence of regulations, three years following the date of completion of the geological or geophysical work;

   **(3)** Paragraph 122(5)(e) of the Act is amended by striking out "or" at the end of subparagraph (i) and by replacing subparagraph (ii) with the following:

-    in any other case **relating to a petroleum-related work or activity**, after the **end** of five years following the date of completion of the research, study or **experimental** project or after the reversion of that portion of the offshore area to Crown reserve areas, whichever occurs first, **or**
+    in any other case relating to a petroleum-related work or activity, after the end of five years following the date of completion of the research, study or experimental project or after the reversion of that portion of the offshore area to Crown reserve areas, whichever occurs first, or

     in any case relating to an offshore renewable energy project, after the earlier of: